Photos

 Exercise

-- The perfect antidote to sitting hunched at a computer all day writing maths papers.
-I have been dancing for 8 years (and still waiting for the band to show up).
+The perfect antidote to sitting hunched at a computer all day writing maths papers.
+I’ve danced since the year 2000.
+I started during my PhD.

-- I love it; it takes me out of myself in what I suppose one could call a Zen state of some kind.
-I use Assos cycling tights.
-The quality of the chamois is a revelation but watch out, because they are not durable so you do have to be careful.
-Cycling in the UK is interesting because the weather is so variable.
-You really have to be prepared for at least the possibility of hail, snow, and sunshine all in one trip.
+I love cycling; it takes me out of myself into what I suppose you could call a Zen state.
+Cycling in the UK, especially in Scotland, is interesting because the weather is so variable.
+You have to be prepared for at least the possibility of hail, snow, and sunshine all in one trip.

-- I took up rollerblading in Paris and practiced a lot in Eindhoven to keep fit.
-In London rollerblading is a different proposition.
+I took up rollerblading in Paris and practiced a lot in Eindhoven to keep fit.
+In the UK rollerblading is a different proposition.
 Wherever you are, rollerblading is a great way to dislocate your knee and your arm — and I consider myself to have got off lightly so far.
 Protection stops breakages but not dislocations, but wear it anyway and get the best there is.

 Computers

 I use Linux.
-I used a Sony Vaio PCG-Z1R/P, a Panasonic Toughbook CF-T2, and then a Panasonic Toughbook CF-W8.
+I used a Sony Vaio PCG-Z1R/P, a Panasonic Toughbook CF-T2, then a Panasonic Toughbook CF-W8, and most recently a Panasonic Toughbook J6.

-The first two were groundbreaking, the third was poor (poor screen by modern standards, big and bulky for what it was).
+The first two were groundbreaking, the third was poor (poor screen by modern standards, big and bulky for what it was), the J6 is OK.
 To my regret the Panasonic Toughbook range has lost its way; I’d buy a Mac nowadays, and nowadays a lot of people do.
+So I did: I got a 17 inch Macbook Pro.
+It’s a bit old now but still very useful for the large, relatively high-resolution (though pre-retina) screen.

 I once bought an OQO01+ which broke within 48 hours of use.
 I got a replacement and the replacement also broke within 48 hours of use.
 If you hate yourself buy an OQO.